 Achar (behind you, in the background) is the Hebrew word used here.
 Combined with shema (hear/listen/obey) and davar (a word) this phrase is very telling.

-G-d speaks to us through His Words – Devarim.
-We truly ‘hear’ His Divrei Torah – the words of Torah (teaching or instruction) when we hear them, study them, obey them.
-The prophet Ezekiel and the apostle John both spoke of that “voice” behind you — in the background:
+G-d speaks to us through His Words.
+We truly ‘hear’ His Divrei Torah – words of Torah (teaching or instruction) when we study them, reflect on them, obey them.
+The prophet Ezekiel spoke of that “voice” behind you — in the background:

 That voice in the background – the Word of G-d.